 The technology and communications sector in Cyprus has become fiercely competitive, with a number of players deploying cutting edge solutions to both increase their local market share and generate growth through the launch of new technology and products.
 The sector saw new investment in July 2018, with South Africa’s telecom MTN Group – which entered the Cypriot market 11 years ago and has around one-third of the market – selling its Cyprus operations to Monaco Telecom S.A. in a €260 million deal.
-In 2019 the company was rebranded Epic, and the group announced strategic cooperation with China’s Huawei on developing a 5G network in Cyprus.
+In 2019, the company was rebranded Epic, and the group announced strategic cooperation with China’s Huawei on developing a 5G network in Cyprus.

-Cyprus’ open economy, European status and established role as a regional business hub between three continents continue to appeal to investors.
+Cyprus’ open economy, European Union status and established role as a regional business hub between three continents continue to appeal to investors.
 The island also hosts a thriving forex industry with many global giants basing their operational headquarters in Cyprus.
 In addition, the investment funds sector has grown exponentially in the last few years with continuous upgrades to the regulatory framework.
-Assets under management have more than tripled from €2.1 billion in 2012 to €6.7 billion in May 2019.
-If recent growth rates are sustained, assets under management could reach €20 billion in the next five years.
+Assets under management have more than tripled from €2.1 billion in 2012 to €7.97 billion in the second quarter of 2020, recording a 5.3% increase over the first quarter of the year.
+If recent growth rates are sustained, industry experts predict assets under management could reach €20 billion in the next five years.

 → For more information, contact Cyprus' investment promotion agency, Invest Cyprus.